Network-Goods/impact-evaluator-tool/README.md

 ## Environment Variables

 To facilitate low friction switching between different backends (local, staging, prod) during development the environment variables for each backend are split into seperate files in the .env directory.
-Which env file is loaded is determined by the `DEV_TARGET` environment variable, so `DEV_TARGET=staging` would load environment variables from the file `.env/.staging`.
+Which env file is loaded is determined by the `CLIENT_BACKEND` environment variable, so `CLIENT_BACKEND=staging` would load environment variables from the file `.env/.staging`.

 Convenience commands are included for the common backends: